Write a function called mergeArrays that combines two arrays into one.

 To see each page in action, click on the link.
 To view the solution, right-click

-anywhere on the page and select View Source
+anywhere on the page and select View Source.

 Debugging - If your page is not doing what you want it to do, you can look

-.
+at the console.
 This is where the browser will try to tell you what the error

 is if you've written your code in a way it can't understand.